Building a child’s mind

 At the risk of sounding like an old fogey (which we are), we’d offer a suggestion for today’s parents:

-Put away every electronic game you bought for junior or your junior miss and play the old traditional games with your children this Christmas season.
+Put away the electronic games you bought for junior or your junior miss for a while and play the old traditional games with your children this holiday season.

 If you want to teach your children how to count, there is no better game than cribbage.
 Yahtzee is another fun pursuit that will sharpen math skills.
 Balderdash is a great way to improve the family’s vocabulary.